Parker is on the east bank of the Colorado River, 163 miles

 major destination point for tourists and winter visitors who take

-the advantage of local motels, campgrounds, an 18-hole golf course,
+advantage of local motels, campgrounds, an 18-hole golf course,

 mobile homes, RV parks, restaurants, gasoline stations and convenience